fasaxc/boost-controller/README.md

 Code
 ----

-The code is in main.cpp.
+The code is in main.c.
 I use the avr-gcc and avr-libc toolchain with AVR Eclipse.
 Lady Ada has an excellent tutorial on setting up the toolchain
 here: http://www.ladyada.net/learn/avr/.